zoombegod/AMD-uProf-0day-LPE/README.md

 # Oh.
  I found out that there are no blatantly-obvious wrmsr instructions that are trivial to call.
 I do not want this to be a new, "main project."

+ I suppose I have something to fall back to if I ever need something to do.